CaptainLexington/dymo-database/README.md

 # DYMO Database.
-This repo is a database of the compabitility between vintage DYMO embossing label makers and their wheels and tapes.
+This repo is a database of the compatibility between vintage DYMO embossing label makers and their wheels and tapes.
 Right now it exists as a simple JSON file detailing the relationships between label makers, wheels, and tapes.
 In the future I would like:
 - To use a static-site generator to create a website using the JSON file as a database.
 - To make the database easy to update by hand without writing in JSON
 - To display a concise version of the information in this database as a table in this README itself.